 The global health experience can no longer be considered an elective in medical education but rather one that is absolutely required.
 Preparing tomorrow's physicians is not just about being able to recognize exotic infectious diseases and skin disorders in the medically disadvantaged; more importantly it is a strong awareness of the connectedness we all share in today's increasingly complex cultures, economics and political world.
 At Des Moines University, all of our students have the opportunity to learn how to not only recognize those complexities of global health but also be a part of the solution.

 There are two different opportunities available depending on how far along you are in your training.
 During your first and second year, we offer medical service trip opportunities.
-During the clinical years (years three and four), you'll have the opportunity to travel abroad as an elective rotation.
+During the clinical years (fourth year), you'll have the opportunity to travel abroad as an elective rotation.

 For medical service trips, a limited number of students are interviewed and selected depending on application and interview.
 For rotations, any student is eligible; however, some rotation sites have their own limitations.
-Some sites only allow fourth-year students while others allow third-year students.
 Other sites have an application process of their own and choose participants based on their own criteria.

 After the global health department has all of the required paperwork and all coursework is complete, your request is reviewed by the associate dean of global health for approval.
 After the rotation is approved, your clinical coordinator will be contacted and the rotation will be put on your schedule.

 Keep in mind that an international rotation must be approved through the global health department three months before the start of the rotation.

 International rotations are scheduled as elective rotations during your clinical years.
 Students will be able to travel on an international rotation during their fourth year up to a maximum of eight weeks.